 New story!
-"Glamours" = 70’S DISCO FAIRIES.
-It will appear in the upcoming anthology F is for Fairy, by Poise and Pen Publishing, Spring 2019.
+"Glamours (O is for Oasis)" = 70’S DISCO FAIRIES.
+Out now in F is for Fairy, by Poise and Pen Publishing, Spring 2019.

 Goddess of Thunder: A Death Metal Fairytale — Leopard Moon Press, 2012

 San Francisco, 1987.
 Life is awesome as the frontwoman for Bay Area thrash upstarts Enspelled, or so Danae thinks.
 Ascending from grimy local bars into the burgeoning death metal pantheon is a grueling dream come true, wishes granted in fierce camaraderie and erotic fire...until a pomegranate-laced invitation tempts her into the rockstar underworld.
 But fighting her way to her true calling is no easy feat, not when caught between a tribal-industrial temple and a house of diabolical notoriety, when true love glitters from the heart of a rival, and kindred spirits threaten to silence Danae's voice forever.

 Unfolding from the late 80's through the mid 90's, this is a rock'n'roll odyssey of fairy gothmothers, backstage intrigues, occult grotesqueries, catty but hot metal guys, fabulous outfits, mudfights, riots, love triangles, brutal riffs...and the coven of chosen family.

 “Dishabille” (L is for Lingerie)“ — E is for Evil, from Poise and Pen Publishing, May 2018